bilalhameed248/Diagnosis-Effecting-Patients-Recovery-Detection/readme.md

 # Clinical Text Classification with Bio_ClinicalBERT

-A machine learning project for automated classification of clinical assessment text to identify whether "skilled care" justification is present in initial evaluations.
+A deep learning based project for automated classification of clinical assessment text to identify whether "Diagnosis affecting recovery" is present in initial evaluations.

 ## 📋 Overview

-This project implements a fine-tuned BERT-based model (Bio_ClinicalBERT) to analyze clinical assessment text and determine if the documentation adequately explains why skilled care is needed.
-The model processes clinical impressions and evaluations to support healthcare documentation quality assurance.
+This project implements a fine-tuned BERT-based model (Bio_ClinicalBERT) to analyze clinical assessment text and determine if the documentation contains evidence of diagnosis affecting patient recovery.
+The model processes clinical impressions and evaluations to support healthcare documentation quality assurance by identifying whether recovery-impacting diagnoses are properly documented.

 ## 🎯 Key Features

 - **Pre-trained Clinical Model**: Utilizes `emilyalsentzer/Bio_ClinicalBERT` optimized for clinical text
 - **Text Preprocessing**: Advanced NLP preprocessing with lemmatization and stopword removal
-- **Binary Classification**: Identifies presence/absence of skilled care justification
+- **Binary Classification**: Identifies presence/absence of diagnosis affecting recovery
 - **High Accuracy Threshold**: 95% confidence threshold for predictions
 - **Sentence-Level Analysis**: Tokenizes and analyzes text at sentence granularity
 - **GPU Acceleration**: CUDA-enabled training and inference